vintertown/sdi-doc/docs/dns/bind.md

 cloud                  IN  CNAME   vm2
 ```

-To test the configuration, we can dig one of the the local machines with the ip of the nameserver
+To test the configuration, we can dig one of the local machines with the ip of the nameserver.

 ```ssh
 dig @141.62.75.108 vm2.g8.sdi.mi.hdm-stuttgart.de A +short